75lb/handbrake-js/README.md

 --------------------
 Handbrake-js has a single method: run.
 ### handbrake.run(handbrakeOptions)
-There are two ways to invoke run(), the first returns an event emitter.
-This approach emits output as it happens.
+There are two ways to invoke run(), the first returns an EventEmitter enabling you to catch [events](http://75lb.github.com/handbrake-js/classes/HandbrakeProcess.html) as they happen.
 ```javascript
 var handbrake = require("handbrake-js");